 Despite an overwhelming lack of public demand, January happened.
-As a month it outstays its welcome—it is the last person at your house party when all you want to do is go to fucking sleep.
+As a month it outstays its welcome – it is the last person at your house party when all you want to do is go to fucking sleep.
 December spoils us with festivity and decadent crisps, and the first month of the year throws us back into monotony, and penny-pinching, and the freezing, unforgiving cold.
-More than anything, it can be so solitary; an endless-seeming cycle of too much Netflix and welling up in the drug store aisle, resigning yourself to the fact that yes, you will be eating takeout by yourself, in bed, again.
+More than anything, it can be so solitary; an endless-seeming cycle of too much Netflix and welling up in Marks and Spencer’s, resigning yourself to the fact that yes, you will be eating the 'Two Dine for £10' meal deal to yourself, in bed, again.

 The tracks on American Weekend often feel like they’re located in the time you spend reflecting on something once it’s happened, when it exists only in your memory.
 The record’s final track “Noccalula” forms a companion piece to “Catfish”, capturing the simple, painful truth of the passage of time in a rare, plain way: “You’ve got a husband now / I have Waxahatchee Creek / And you used to come here with me,” Crutchfield sings, an entire past contained in the longer breath she takes before the third line.